jnaomi1/Ecorp-Report/README.md

 # Ecorp-Report

+The Project Goal:
-Evaluating the Impact of Energy Efficiency Programs on Residential Consumption: Creating a comprehensive analysis of E.Corps energy efficient program’s participation, energy usage, program performance and cost effective  indicators.
-Using KPIs and  Segmented requirements , the analysis will identify opportunities and key insights.
+Evaluating the Impact of Energy Efficiency Programs on Residential Consumption:

+Creating a comprehensive analysis of E.Corps energy efficient program’s participation, energy usage, program performance and cost effective  indicators.
+Using KPIs and  Segmented requirements , the analysis will identify opportunities and key insights into:

+Reducing Energy Consumption:
+Demonstrating a cost-effectiveness of program performance.
+Ensuring fair access across income levels and regions.
+Helping provide decisions of whether programs should be improved or eliminated.

+Tools Used:
+MySQL
+PowerBI
+Python JupyterLab

+The main insights/findings:

+Are the EEP Reducing Energy Consumption?
+KPI’s kWh Pre-Program and kWh Post-Program shows a slight greater amount of energy usage, particularly over 4/5, which concludes that EEP are NOT SIGNIFICANTLY reducing overall energy consumption.

+Which EEPs should be improved or eliminated
+Across each EEP, there was a slight (10%) decrease in kWh savings, concluding the EEPs had a low impact on e.
+Corp’s customers energy usage.
+Also, based on the insufficient data, the cost effectiveness of programs’ analysis should include the cost vs. customer benefit and PayBack period.
+In both analysis, the cost per kHw must be given in order to draw complete and accurate conclusions to whether EEP should be improved or eliminated.